| How We Hold On

 just me.
 I switch the light off in

-darkness I see myself as a creature driven and derided by vanity; and my eyes
+the bathroom and gazing up into thedarkness I see myself as a creature driven and derided by vanity; and my eyes

 burn with